PrairieLearn/PrairieLearn/docs/remoteExams.md

 ## Post-graded exams

-[Disabling real-time grading](assessment.md#disabling-real-time-grading) will hide the "Save & Grade" button on student question pages; only the "Save" button will be available.
-The "Grade saved answers" button on the assessment overview will also be hidden.
-Having real-time grading disabled means that students are unable to re-attempt questions.
+This is **NOT** the recommended configuration, but it's good for mimicking pen-and-paper exams.

 This configuration is good when:

-* The exam only contains multiple-choice questions.
-Disabling real-time grading with more complex questions (even just numeric-answer questions) is not recommended, because it's hard for students to get numeric answers exactly correct on the first attempt.
+* You want to mimic a pen-and-paper exam as much as possible.

-* You have a scantron exam you would like to port to PrairieLearn.
+* You have a Scantron exam you would like to convert to PrairieLearn.

-* You want to prevent students from finding out which questions they answered correctly _during_ an exam.
-To continue hiding answers _after_ the exam is over, use the `allowAccess` setting `"showClosedAssessment": false` in addition to the top-level `allowRealTimeGrading` setting.
+* You want to prevent students from finding out which questions they answered correctly.
+* The exam only contains multiple-choice questions or very simple numeric questions.
+More complex questions need to allow students multiple attempts, which this configuration disables by turning off real-time grading.

 ```json
 "allowRealTimeGrading": false,